Macawls/blog/content/post/Taoism and Rastafari/index.md

 The Tao believe the same essentially; eating as close to natural as possible including little meat.

-Both discourage the consumption of substances such as nicotine and alcohol as well as other drugs.
+* Both discourage the consumption of substances such as nicotine and alcohol as well as other drugs.

-Both look down on political systems, violence and authoritarianism.
+* Both look down on political systems, violence and authoritarianism.

 ## Ending off
 I don't necessarily follow any of these ways of life but I find it fascinating.
-There are aspects are disagree upon in both, moreso in Rastafari Culture.
+There are aspects are disagree upon in both, moreso in Rastafari Culture because of its misogynistic views.
 There is also so much more depth to both so I highly recommend taking whatever I said with a grain of salt.

 TLDR: Both are super chill